Community Science

 The Friends of the Elephant Seal has three primary community science initiatives:

-• VHF Radio Tag Survey team: Docents with special radio receivers are able to look for and identify signals from VHF frequencies to help researchers locate instrumented research seals.
+For example, two yearling seals re-sighted at Piedras Blancas had an interesting history of having migrated between Ano Nuevo (north of Santa Cruz) and the Piedras Blancas rookery, each in the first year of their lives!
+Read more here. - VHF Radio Tag Survey team: Team members with special radio receivers are able to look for and identify signals from VHF frequencies to help researchers locate instrumented research seals.
 Northern elephant seals travel long distances and sometimes haul-out at great distances from the beaches at which researchers expect them to return.
-For example, in just the past year, we have located three research seals who have been on Piedras Blancas rookery beaches.
-The researchers are then able to retrieve their equipment and data for their studies.
+Knowing the exact location, the researchers are then able to retrieve their equipment and data for their studies.